Student Housing vs. Regular Apartments Near U of U: Which Is Actually Better?

 What counts as student housing near U of U?

 Student housing usually refers to purpose-built apartments designed specifically for students.
-These properties often:
+These properties often:- Lease by the bedroom, not the unit

 - Offer individual leases